 - 13 Court Guards Incursion Arc (Filler; episodes 311-342)

 - The Lost Agent Arc (Volumes 49-54; episodes 343-366)

 - The Thousand-Year Blood War Arc (Volumes 55-74; episodes 367-?)

 See the recap section for more.

 During its run, Bleach has had two live action adaptations planned.
 On February 22, 2012, Warner Bros.
 Studios announced the licensing and planned development of a live-action Hollywood movie although plans for that seem to have fallen through the cracks.
-However with the release of the final chapter on the 18th of August 2016, Tite Kubo himself confirmed that a Japan-produced live-action film adaptation would be released some time in 2018.
+However, with the release of the final chapter on August 18, 2016, Tite Kubo himself confirmed that a Japan-produced live-action film adaptation would be released some time in 2018.
 The movie, simply titled Bleach was released in theatres on June 20, 2018 in Japan and distributed worldwide by Netflix on September 14, 2018.

 Speaking of movies, there are pages for all of them, both the live-action and four big-budget animated ones: